alok-mishr-05/User-Defined-Exception/README.md

-# User Defined String Length Error
+# Custom String Length Exception Example

-This Java program introduces a user-defined error for input strings with more than 8 characters.
-The custom error, `StringLengthException`, is thrown when the user attempts to input a string exceeding the specified length.
+This Java program demonstrates the use of a custom exception, `MyException`, to handle cases where the user inputs a string with more than 8 characters.

 ## Instructions